 The X50 features two amps, pre-FX pedals, post-FX, a great impulse response collection and really everything needed for a start to finish mix ready metal guitar tone.

-The graphics are simple and effective but also detailed and well done.
+The GUI looks and operates really nicely.
 Everything you use, looks close to the real thing which I appreciate.
 The layout is a few panels that feature pedals and pre-FX, the amp, the loader (Impulsive) and post-FX.
 It’s really easy to figure everything out quick.It takes almost no time at all to get a good tone with the X50 V2 which is the same with both the amps featured inside.

-The TSE X50 v2 is built inside it’s own suite.
 The suite features a ton of really nice gear and usable gear.
-First there’s a pedal section with pedals based on the 808, RAT, HM2 as well as a great gate, phaser and more.
+First there’s a pedal section with pedals based on the popular 808 Screamer, RAT, Boss HM2 as well as a great gate, phaser and a very cool pedal called Pandora’s box that to me kind of sounds like a Way Huge Green Rhino.
 All of these pedals are great without question.
-There’s literally not a single thing wrong with any of the included stomps and I have used all of them on several recordings.
+There’s literally not a single thing wrong with any of the included stomps, the pre-FX section is top shelf.

-The X50 sounds like a 5150 and the realism, picking response and note articulation are all very much on point here and the plugin should really be in every guitarist’s collection.
+The X50 sounds like a 5150 and the realism, picking response and note articulation are all very much on point here.
+This plugin should really be in every guitarist’s collection wit.
 Many people think it’s a strictly high gain amp sim but it’s capable of so much more.

 The X30 is the Engl E530 modeled preamp available in the suite.
 The E530 is one of the most modeled amps in the game but yet I always seem to be happy to see them when they come up.
-The X30 is solid though I don’t find it to be nearly as good as the X50. he cleans are usable but the crunch is really nice.
-It’s really incredible because you really could come up with a ton of different tones inside the full sim.
+The X30 is solid though I don’t find it to be quite as accurate as the X50.
+The cleans are usable but the crunch tones are where the amp starts to shine.

 UPS / DOWNS: